mxagar/computer_vision_udacity/04_Object_Tracking_Localization/CVND_Object_Tracking_Localization.md

 The final that summarizes it all is `9_1.
 Sense and Move, exercise.ipynb`.

-Basically, a **histogram filter** is built step by step in all the notebooks:
+Basically, a **histogram filter** (aka.
+Monte Carlo Localization) is built step by step in all the notebooks:

 > Histogram filters decompose the state space into finitely many regions and represent the cumulative posterior for each region by a single probability value.
 When applied to finite spaces, they are called discrete Bayes filters; when applied to continuous spaces, they are known as histogram filters.
 [Probabilistic Robotics](https://calvinfeng.gitbook.io/probabilistic-robotics/basics/nonparametric-filters/01-histogram-filter)